 Further supporting this is the included dock.
 It matches the clean silver appearance of the headphones and complements them nicely.
 A perfect display piece in your studio when not in use.

-Hardwired cables can lead to damage.
-The strain placed on connections is one thing.
-But these headphones will also go flying off your head if you catch the cord on something.
+These headphones will also go flying off your head if you catch the cord on something.
 And one too many yanks or drops, and you can kiss your headphones goodbye.

 Durability

 The component quality is also high.
-The drivers are great.
+The headphone drivers are great.
 They feature revolutionary flat-wire voice coil technology and a patented AKG Varimotion ultra-precision 2-layer diaphragm.
 The padding and leather headband are equally impressive.

 Value